All Things Shipping

 Clear View Poly Mailers

 Clear view poly mailers are a solid choice for shipping print materials like catalogs, brochures, and magazines.
-They’re completely transparent (hence the clear view) on one side with an opaque backside that’s perfect for postage, labels, and other shipping information.
+They're transparent on one side with an opaque backside for postage and labels.

 Bubble-Lined Poly Mailers

-For fragile goods that don’t necessarily need a fully packaged box, bubble-lined poly mailers offer extra cushioning and added protection.
-They’re a low-cost way to send small, delicate items to customers and are usually self-sealable.
+For fragile goods that don't need a fully packaged box, bubble-lined poly mailers offer extra cushioning at a lower cost than a padded box.
+They're usually self-sealable and a good fit for small, delicate items.

 Expansion Poly Mailers

-Expansion poly mailers come with an expandable, durable seam along the side that makes it easier and more efficient to ship bulky items.
-These work well for shipping large items like jackets, sweatshirts, books or binders.
+Expansion poly mailers have an expandable, durable seam along the side, making them easier to fill for bulkier items like jackets, sweatshirts, books, or binders.

 Returnable Poly Mailers